qiaosun22/WorldModelsSurvey/README.md

-# WorldModelsSurvey
-World Models: A Review on Their Origin, Advances, and Applications
+# World Models: A Review on Their Origin, Advances, and Applications